This budget travel guide to Moorea, French Polynesia includes must-know tips for where to stay, how to save money, when to visit, and more!

 It takes about 20 minutes to get from Papeete airport to the ferry terminal and the easiest way to get there is just grabbing a cab out front.

-The Best Time to Visit Moorea
+The Cheapest Times to Visit Moorea

 In the low season, November to April, the weather is still rather warm, but there will be humidity and precipitation to contend with.
 However, the prices will be somewhat lower during this season and it will be easier to nab a spot on sightseeing tours and organized group activities.